 In addition to the hard enamel teeth around the margin of the wide mouth, Eryops also had backward facing fangs on its upper palate.
 These would have been used to grip onto prey as Eryops lunged forward and lifted its head backwards - the same method used by modern crocodiles.

-There may have been a time during the late Carboniferous period when an amphibian like Eryops megacephalus was the apex land predator.
+There may have been a time during the late Carboniferous period when amphibians like Eryops megacephalus were the apex land predators.